ribot/android-guidelines/project_and_code_guidelines.md

 }
 ```

-__Note 1__: these methods should go at the top of the class before `onCreate()`
+__Note 1__: These methods should go at the top of the class before `onCreate()`.

-__Note 2__: if we provide the methods described above, the keys for extras and arguments should be `private` because there is not need for them to be exposed outside the class.
+__Note 2__: If we provide the methods described above, the keys for extras and arguments should be `private` because there is not need for them to be exposed outside the class.

 ### 2.2.15 Line length limit

 Code lines should not exceed __100 characters__.
 If the line is longer than this limit there are usually two options to reduce its length:

-* Extract a local variable or method (Preferable).
+* Extract a local variable or method (preferable).
 * Apply line-wrapping to divide a single line into multiple ones.

-There are two __exceptions__ where is possible to have lines longer than 100:
+There are two __exceptions__ where it is possible to have lines longer than 100:

 * Lines that are not possible to split, e.g. long URLs in comments.
 * `package` and `import` statements.